inciteleal/dad_download_aeronet_data/README.md

    - directsun - Aerosol Optical Depth from AERONET direct sun measurements
 11. download - use "on" to turn it on download or "off" to turn it off the download

+Once you have adjusted the input.csv file, set up the output directory name on dad.py file (01-rawdata is the default) and run it to start the AERONET data download.

 More information about data, products and how to download, please, check the [AERONET Web Data Service Help](https://aeronet.gsfc.nasa.gov/cgi-bin/print_web_data_v3)